llvm/llvm-project/clang/docs/RealtimeSanitizer.rst

 Disabling
 ---------

-In some circumstances, you may want to suppress RealtimeSanitizer violations in a specific scope.
+In some circumstances, you may want to suppress error reporting in a specific scope.

 In C++, this is achieved via  ``__rtsan::ScopedDisabler``.
-Within the scope where the ``ScopedDisabler`` object is instantiated, all sanitizer-reported violations are suppressed.
+Within the scope where the ``ScopedDisabler`` object is instantiated, all sanitizer error reports are suppressed.
 This suppression applies to the current scope as well as all invoked functions, including any functions called transitively.

 .. code-block:: c++